UCF vs. Temple College Football Odds, Plays and Insights - NewsBreak

 Temple Stats and Trends

-- So far this year Temple has two wins against the spread.
+- Thus far this year Temple has two wins against the spread.

-- The Owls have been underdogs by 10.5 points or more three times this season and covered the spread once.
+- This year, the Owls have just one ATS win in three games as an underdog of 10.5 points or more.

 - Temple has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).